COVID-19 Information

 Students and Employees Who Test Positive

-If you test positive for COVID:
+If you test positive for COVID and have symptoms or feel sick:

 - Wear a high-quality mask for 10 days after symptom onset.